Large N Optimization for multi-matrix systems

 we obtain

-In general the positive definiteness of the loop valued matrix $\Omega$ gives the complete set of inequalities.
-We can write the complete set of this generalized loop space (Schwarz) inequalities as follows.
-A convenient basis (and explicit form) turns out to be given by the sequence of the subdeterminants $\det_k (\tilde\Omega)\ge 0$.
-The subdeterminant is defined by (repeated indices are summed)
+\paragraph{Positivity constraints.} \emph{The minimization therefore must be done subject to the positivity condition of the loop joining matrix $\Omega$.
+In general the positive semi-definiteness of the loop valued matrix $\Omega$ gives the complete set of inequalities, which schematically reads}

+We can write the complete set of these generalized loop space (Schwarz) inequalities as follows.
+A convenient basis (and explicit form) turns out to be given by the sequence of the sub-determinants $\det_k (\Omega)\ge 0$.
+The sub-determinant is defined by (repeated indices are summed)

-where $N_{\Omega}$ is the dimension of the loop space joining matrix $\tilde\Omega$ and
+where $N_{\Omega}$ is the dimension of the loop space joining matrix $\Omega$ and

-The expression in the last line of (\ref{subdet}) makes the positivity of the subdeterminant manifest.
-An alternative formula for the subdeterminant is provided by
+The expression in the last line of \eqref{subdet} makes the positivity of the sub-determinant manifest.
+An alternative formula for the sub-determinant is provided by

-where $\chi_{(1^l)}(\cdot)$ is a Schur polynomial and $(1^l)$ is the Young diagram with a single column and $l$ boxes.
-This formula is simple with the normalization chosen in (\ref{subdet}).
-The subdeterminant basis is particularly useful when some of the constraints are saturated, in which case certain eigenvalues of $\tilde\Omega$ vanish.
-If $p$ eigenvalues vanish, then there are $p$ independent vanishing subdeterminants
+where $\chi_{(1^l)}(\cdot)$ is a Schur polynomial and $(1^l)$ is the Young diagram with a single column and $l$ rows.
+This formula is simple with the normalization chosen in \eqref{subdet}.
+The sub-determinant basis is particularly useful when some of the constraints are saturated, in which case certain eigenvalues of $\Omega$ vanish.
+If $p$ eigenvalues vanish, then there are $p$ independent vanishing sub-determinants